Get Rid of HR

 Blurry lines

 If an employee underperforms, their manager needs to give them feedback and help them succeed.
 If an employee acts the wrong way, their manager should be the one to explain why and how it wasn’t the right thing to do.
-This is a talent-related task to be performed by a manager.
-The Talent Team may give advice, but it’s not their role to manage staff for managers.
+This is a people-related task to be performed by a manager.
+The People Team may give advice, but it’s not their role to manage staff for managers.

 Now, if things don’t improve, or there are matters with legal implications, that’s when HR functions are required.
 When both these functions are in-house, the lines get blurred.